How to Maintain and Extend the Life of Your Salt Cell

 - Hose off the inside of the cell to remove any debris particles.

 - Put on your goggles, gloves, and close-toed shoes, then prepare the acid solution.
-Carefully add one part muriatic acid or acid magic to four parts water in a bucket.
+Carefully dilute muriatic acid or Acid Magic with water in a bucket, referring to manufacturer recommendations for the exact ratio.
 Remember to always add chemicals to the water — not the other way around.
 Once the solution is ready, you can start soaking the cell.
+Keep in mind that some salt cell manufacturers do not recommend using acid to clean the cell, so always refer to the owner's manual for instructions to prevent voiding the warranty.

 - If you have a cell cleaning stand, connect one end of the salt cell to the stand.
 Then slowly pour the acid mixture into the cell until the plates are completely submerged.